 There are a few exceptions to the Produce Safety Rule.
 Exemptions include produce that is: grown for personal consumption; will receive commercial processing; or is rarely consumed raw (such as potatoes).
 Additional exemptions are for farms that have less than $25,000 in average annual produce sales.

-Complete the questions on the survey/decision tool to help determine if your farm will be exempt from the rule or not.
+Complete the questions on the survey/decision tool and/or MDA's online Produce Safety Rule Exemption Decision Tool to help determine if your farm will be exempt from the rule or not.

 My farm is going to be fully covered, when do I need to comply?